jsaussereau/Odatix/docs/content/docs/examples/config_generation.md

 ### `multiples` — every multiple of a base

 {{< code lang=yaml filename="architectures/Example_Config_Generation/04_Multiples/_settings.yml" >}}
+variables:
   var:
     type: multiples
     settings:
       base: 8
       from: 8
       to: 64
 {{< /code >}}

 Generates `8, 16, 24, 32, 40, 48, 56, 64`.
 Equivalent to a `range` with a matching step, but expressed in terms of the constraint that actually matters — byte alignment, bus width, lane count — so the intent survives in the file.